Cristina-Becheru/charm-chic/README.md

 ### Colors
 ## Marketing
 ### E-commerce Business Model
+Charm Chic operates under a B2C (Business-to-Customer) model, specializing in the sale of luxurious pearl jewelry directly to customers.
+The platform enables customers to browse, select, and purchase products seamlessly, offering a guest checkout option for quick transactions without requiring registration.

+The business leverages digital marketing channels, such as social media platforms like Instagram and Facebook, to promote its brand and engage with potential customers.
+This strategy helps build a loyal customer base by showcasing the elegance and craftsmanship of Charm Chic's products.

+*Target Audience:*

+Charm Chic caters to individuals who appreciate timeless and sophisticated jewelry.
+This includes fashion enthusiasts, gift shoppers, and anyone seeking elegant, handcrafted pearls for special occasions or daily wear.
+Customers value Charm Chic for its:
+- High-quality materials
+- Unique and elegant designs
+- Fair pricing and reliability

+*Product Offering:*

+The collection includes a wide range of pearl jewelry, such as:

+- Necklaces
+- Earrings
+- Bracelets
+- Rings

+Each piece is designed to enhance the wearer’s style with a touch of grace and refinement.
 ### Facebook marketing
 ### SEO
 The project incorporates comprehensive SEO enhancements to improve search engine visibility and user reach.